normal-computing/fuji-web/README.md

 ## Troubleshooting

-Check out our [Troubleshooting Guide](TROUBLESHOOTING.md) for help with common problems and solutions.
+Check out our [Troubleshooting Guide](TROUBLESHOOTING.md) for help with common problems.

 ## Contributing